18 September 2024

 “We’ve got consulting, tech companies, and some real innovative solutions here, a couple of which are not done anywhere else in the world.

-“Companies like Emery that does mine detection in a different way are looking at doing humanitarian trials for their product.
+“Companies like MRead that does mine detection in a different way are looking at doing humanitarian trials for their product.
 Others are looking at adapting to future needs, looking at things like AUKUS Pillar 2 capabilities, et cetera.”

 READ ALSO Canberra-based medical company conducts trauma medicine training in Ukraine